Meet FlowIQ

 Step 3: Run the Security and Compliance Verification ( Non-Negotiable )

 You are handing over banking credentials, payroll records, tax IDs, and vendor payment histories.
 Data security is not a nice-to-have.
 It is a threshold requirement.
-Verify all four of the following before signing:

 Step 4: Review and Negotiate the Service Level Agreement (SLA)